 Requirement Detail Required the location of proposed Show location, area draining to a treatment measure, and the connection points, of any: stormwater treatment measures.
-1. Harvesting and Reuse Measures: such as raingarden tanks (must identify what the tank is connected to; toilets, gardens etc).
+Harvesting and Reuse Measures: such as raingarden tanks (must identify what the tank is connected to; toilets, gardens etc).
 Water Quality Treatment Measures: such as raingardens, wetlands, buffers and swales.
-3. Infiltration Measures: such as porous paving and infiltration trenches/sumps.
-4. Passive Irrigation Measures: such as directing A report outlining how the application achieves the objectives of this policy. eA report including an assessment from an industry accepted performance measurement tool such as STORM or MUSIC (or equivalent).
-Design details, such as cross sections, to assess the technical effectiveness of the proposed stormwater treatment measures Design details as appropriate to the stormwater streatment measure proposed. which details how the site A statement is required outlining construction measures to prevent litter, sediments and pollution entering stormwater systems.
-A maintenance A statement is required outlining operational and operation of all systems.
+Infiltration Measures: such as porous paving and infiltration trenches/sumps.
+4. Passive Irrigation Measures: such as directing A report outlining how the application achieves the objectives of this policy.
+A report including an assessment from an industry accepted performance measurement tool such as STORM or MUSIC (or equivalent).
+Design details, such as cross sections, to assess the technical effectiveness of the proposed stormwater treatment measures Design details as appropriate to the stormwater treatment measure proposed. which details how the site A statement is required outlining construction measures to prevent litter, sediments and pollution entering stormwater systems.
+A maintenance program which sets out future operational and maintenance arrangements.
+A statement is required outlining operational and maintenance measures to check the effective operation of all systems.